 Badger vaccination involves humane trapping overnight, vaccination and release.

 In a clinical field study, BCG vaccination of wild badgers resulted in a 74% reduction in the proportion of badgers giving positive results to TB tests.
 A reduction in the prevalence and severity of the disease in badgers could reduce the degree of TB transmission to cattle.

 DWT strongly believes that vaccination against bTB should play an essential part in controlling this very difficult animal disease.

-Badger BCG does not cure badgers of the disease, but at the end of our five-year programme the social groups that we will have treated should have a high level of resistance to the bTB disease.
+Badger BCG does not cure badgers of the disease, but at the end of our five-year programme in each area the social groups that we will have treated should have a high level of resistance to the bTB disease.

-The work involves adult badgers and cubs being humanely trapped and vaccinated by licensed DWT operators, revisiting the same area annually for five years (the average life span of a badger) to ensure the majority of the local population has been vaccinated.
+The work involves adult badgers and cubs being humanely trapped and vaccinated by licensed DWT operators, revisiting the same area annually for several years to ensure the majority of the local population has been vaccinated.

 We are vaccinating badgers on several DWT reserves, where cattle and badgers are likely to come into contact and where there is control of large parts of the badgers’ territories by ourselves or sympathetic owners.
+In 2017 we hope to recommence vaccination and will review each area to plan ongoing vaccination.
 We started the programme in 2013 and, thanks to generous donations, have been able to expand it over the last couple of years.

 Photo: Badger trap by Gordon McGlone GWT

 How you can help